Buddhist Therapy, Life Coaching, Dharma Training

 Sīla, samādhi, and paññā.
 And, in that order.

-My training and coaching are highly personalised and focus on the individual and unique needs and gaps that each student brings to the table.
-I do this by understanding you as a person and as a Buddhist practitioner, and by course-correcting your understanding of the teachings, re-balancing and fleshing out your studies, honing and focusing your meditation practices, and helping you cultivate your innate capacity for resilience, compassion, patience, generosity, kindness, and equanimity.
 Actually learning how to leverage these built-in skills when the going gets tough will not only fundamentally transform your life, but will flow into, and directly fuel your progress in your practice, your meditation, and your wisdom.

 I coach, guide, and train with a high degree of emphasis on sīla and the Early Buddhist Texts (EBT); and, the practical application of the Three Higher Trainings (i.e., adhisīla-sikkhā, adhicitta-sikkhā, adhipaññā-sikkhā), the Three Characteristics (i.e., anicca, dukkha, anattā), the Four Noble Truths, the Four Brahmavihārās (a.k.a., the four immeasurables of loving-kindness, compassion, altruistic joy, and unbiased equanimity), the Five Aggregates, the Eight Worldly Concerns, and the Ten Pāramīs (a.k.a., the ten perfections) coupled with a strong and stable ānāpānasati meditation and analytical meditation (yonisomanasikāra) practice as a practical and realistic path to the clearly defined stages of Buddhist awakening, enlightenment, and Nibbāna.

-It's worth noting that I do not teach a singularly "direct path" or shortcuts toward stream-entry; stream-entry doesn't work that way and you're going to have to put in the work.
+It's worth noting that I do not teach a singular "direct path" or shortcuts toward stream-entry; stream-entry doesn't work that way, and you're going to have to put in the work.
 But with my guidance, when you get really good at observing-and-guarding your mind, and actually using the tools, techniques, and practices that are available to you through Buddhism in your moment-to-moment experiences, and when you can support those practices with honest self-inquiry and the proper cultivation of correct understandings, skilful views, compassionate interactions, and positive mind-states, then your moment of spiritual awakening becomes natural by-product of your skilful and practical application of the Buddha's teachings.
 This is what I teach.
 And while this isn't as difficult as rocket science, it also isn't for those without a keen mind, supportive conditions, sincere determination, ample time, and a deep commitment to study, contemplate, and practice what's on offer.

-It is additionally worth noting that what I offer can genuinely result in stream-entry (a.k.a., awakening, "partial-enlightenment") for those so inclined and dedicated.
+It is also worth noting that what I offer can genuinely lead to stream-entry (a.k.a., awakening, "partial-enlightenment") for those so inclined and dedicated.
 Remember that true awakening is a rare and profound experience; it takes time and dedicated effort to develop the level of insight required to achieve it.
-I am an authentic dharma teacher and I ask a lot of my students.
-In return, they mature their sīla, develop concentration, and experience sustainable and measurable spiritual progress toward Nibbāna.
+I am an authentic Dharma trainer, and I ask a lot of my students.
+In return, they mature their sīla, develop concentration, and experience sustainable and measurable spiritual progress toward nibbāna.
 Be prepared to let go of some long-held beliefs, views, practices, and other personal peccadilloes that are, in fact, keeping you from the success that you are working so diligently to attain.

 As I mentioned on my home page, my teachings and my teaching style are not for everyone, but if they are for you... if you are willing to put in the time and effort... they are going to change your life.